LeRoy and Leah Marie James Craig Wagstaff: LeRoy was born November 29, 1903, in American Fork, Utah to William Isaac and Esther Barnes Wagstaff.

-Leah was born December 29, 1915 to Willis and Lorena Carlson James in a log cabin in Edgemont, near the Provo River.
+Leah was born December 29, 1915, to Willis and Lorena Carlson James in a log cabin in Edgemont, Utah near the Provo River.
 She grew up swimming in the Provo River and fishing with her Uncle Glen, leading to a life-long love for trout.
 They raised strawberries, raspberries, pears and apples on their farm.
-She married Alvin Gustave Craig on July 30, 1934 and they had one son, James Rex.
-They later divorced and she met LeRoy at a dance in Provo and they were married March 24, 1937 in Las Vegas, Nevada-in 1964 were sealed in the Manti Temple.
+She married Alvin Gustave Craig on July 30, 1934, and they had one son, James Rex.
+They later divorced and she met LeRoy at a dance in Provo and they were married March 24, 1937, in Las Vegas, Nevada - in 1964 were sealed in the Manti Temple.
 They had three children: Delbert, Carol and Nancy and Rex was always part of the family.

 They lived in a humble home in American Fork near Utah Lake with no electricity or plumbing.
 At night by coal oil lantern LeRoy would bring in the car battery and hook up a six volt radio and listen to the mystery stories broadcast at night.

-Leah worked in the Relief Society as counselor to four Presidents: Thelma Chidester, Eloise Ferguson, Verda Jepperson and Miriam Park and she also taught Primary and Sunday School.
-(There is a discrepancy here-there is no record of Eloise Ferguson serving as RS President-Ed.)
-Leah died June 13, 1993 in Highland and she and LeRoy are buried in the American Fork City Cemetery.
+Leah worked in the Relief Society as counselor to four presidents: Thelma Chidester, Eloise Ferguson, Verda Jepperson and Miriam Park and she also taught Primary and Sunday School.
+(There is a discrepancy here - I can't find a record of Eloise Ferguson serving as RS President - Ed.)
+Leah died June 13, 1993, in Highland and she and LeRoy are buried in the American Fork City Cemetery.

 Highland Historical Society Home Page